 5. What does a therapy session look like?

-Every therapy session is unique and is tailored to the individual or couple, including your needs, strengths, and goals.
+Every therapy session is unique and is tailored to the individual, including your needs, strengths, and goals.
 For your first session, please print and bring the completed new client forms with you to your appointment.
 Once we go over the paperwork and policies, I will ask you questions about what brings you to counseling, your goals, and important background information.
 After the first session, our sessions will focus on the primary problems and concerns that brought you to counseling.
 The process is collaborative and I welcome feedback and dialogue in session about your experience, your progress, and your needs at anytime throughout our work together.

 6. How long will I be in counseling?